Diamondbacks vs. Twins Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Carlos Correa, Corbin Carroll and others in the Minnesota Twins-Arizona Diamondbacks matchup at Target Field on Saturday at 7:10 PM ET.
+The Arizona Diamondbacks visit the Minnesota Twins at Target Field on Sunday at 2:10 PM ET.
+Those looking to place a player prop bet can find odds for Carlos Correa and others in this game.

 Bet on this matchup or its props with BetMGM!